CUQI-DTU/Paper-FMGP/readme.md

 ## Introduction

-We propose a new virtual point-based method to build Gaussian processes (GPs) under monotonicity constraints based on the Regularized Linear Randomize-then-Optimize (RLRTO) method.
+We propose a new virtual point-based method to build Gaussian processes (GPs) under monotonicity constraints, leveraging the Regularized Linear Randomize-then-Optimize (RLRTO) method.

 ## Local setup
 #### Environments

-The codes were developed with Python 3.12.0 and core libraries being used are as follows:
+The codes were developed with Python 3.12.0, and the core libraries being used are as follows:

 - CUQIpy 1.3.0
 - CUQIpy-PyTorch 0.4.0